August 31, 2017

 NOT ALL SUGAR IS CREATED EQUAL

-As always, proper nutrition is compatible with enjoying your food, and enjoying your food (in effect, benefitting from your food choices) is compatible with doing no harm.
+As always, proper nutrition is compatible with enjoying your food, and enjoying your food is compatible with doing no harm.
 Essentially, it’s not that hard.
 Just like the “utopian” society we’re told is so difficult to attain (thereby hindering many facets of the evolutionary process before they are even implemented), with this and that excuse leading us to believe that some must suffer if the majority is to prosper (think war), that evil means are often necessary and even inevitable to effect good ends, veganism is as simple as refusing to contribute to suffering.
-We make the rules, people– me, you, humanity– and the ones that derive from our higher selves are always perfect unless they need to be reworked.
+We make the rules, people–me, you, humanity–and the ones that derive from our higher selves are always perfect unless they need to be reworked.
 In which case, they will still be good, and certainly possible.

 HOW MUCH SHOULD YOU EAT?